 Coinsurance: Your share of the costs of a covered health care service, calculated as a percentage of the allowed amount for the service.
 You pay coinsurance plus any deductibles you owe.
 Once you reach your coinsurance maximum, your plan will pay 100% for covered services for the rest of the benefit period.

-Other Liability: Out-of-network providers do not have contracts with us to agree to lower negotiated rates, thus, they can bill you for more than your plan's allowed amount.
+Not Covered: Out-of-network providers do not have contracts with us to agree to lower negotiated rates, thus, they can bill you for more than your plan's allowed amount.
 Also, if you or the out-of-network provider does not get prior review or prior authorization for services that require such approval in advance, the out-of-network provider can bill you for the entire charge.
 If you have any excluded services, (services your plan does not cover) they will appear in this column as well.

 Reason Code: Indicates an explanation is available in the "What Our Codes Mean" section at the end of the EOB.
 These reasons are used to explain how a service was processed and gives additional information to help you understand how the plan determined what it will pay for the services you received.